Family Support in SEND Education.

 This post started out as a request for help from a family, I have left this post on sibling relationships for months, and rewritten it numerous times but have decided to publish it.
 If you are offended please contact me and I will edit.
 After much reading and attempts on my part to find a way to support I have to admit I really did not feel confident to advise.
 However it did raise the thought in my mind that there are different ways to approach the issue, and different ethical considerations – Try to change the child to fit the family or reflect and change the family/themselves.

 If you want to change the child don’t read on.

 Trigger Warning: The research is hugely slanted from the NT point of view.
 The Author does not have a diagnosis of Autism.
 Use of deficit model is referred to at times but does not reflect my point of view.

 After I had written this I found this guide which you may well find useful.
 Family is not about interventions, advice or phone calls from people who don’t know what you go through everyday, who don’t know the stresses, joys, bonds or strengths of your family.
-Please don’t try to overanalyse one member but think about the whole network that exists around each individual.
+Please don’t try to overanalyse one member of the family but think about the whole network that exists around each individual.

 It’s about family, dynamic environments, emotions, challenge and love.
 It is about self-confidence, passion, support networks and acceptance.
 Looking not for difference but celebrating how you adjust and adapt to the challenges of life.
 Every family is unique and the family unit is a result of millions of interactions, stresses, pressures and a myriad of other factors.